Music (Sound Production)

 This training is delivered with Victorian and Commonwealth Government funding.

-Sound Production students study audio theory and apply their knowledge in practical and diverse learning environments working closely with colleagues as clients.
+Certificate in Music - Sound Production students study audio theory and apply their knowledge in practical and diverse learning environments working closely with colleagues as clients.
 They gain practical experience in live sound production, become familiar with microphone types and use them in a variety of recording contexts.
 Sound Production students develop recording plans and run recording sessions in the recording studios using current technologies and software.
 They record, edit and produce multitrack recordings to a professional standard using Pro Tools.
 Sound Production students also develop their skills as performers and are given opportunities to perform and record their own songs and contribute to, and record those of their colleagues.

 Furthermore, students acquire knowledge and skills designed to assist them in developing careers by researching careers in sound production and music, studying music marketing concepts, developing a business identity, producing business plans and developing an online presence for the dissemination of their work; and they develop a presentation folio for self-promotion to prospective employers, agencies and tertiary institutions.